Claus1/unigui/README.md

     return [s for s in vocab if current_value in s]
 ```
 Can contain optional 'update' handler which is called when the user press Enter in the field.
-It can return Error or None for automatically declining or accepting new value.
+It can return None or objects for updating as usual handler.

 #### Radio button ####